HenrikBengtsson/future.BatchJobs/README.md

 I both cases _asynchroneous variable_ 'a' with be assigned value `3.14` in a "local" environment.
 Since this is the last value in the expression, it is also the value of the asynchroneous expression, so there is no need to explicitly "return" `a`.
 This is the value that will be assigned to variable `x` in the calling environment.
 This is also how function calls work.

-As a matter of fact, it is _not_ possible to for an asynchroneous expression to assign variable in the calling environment, i.e. assignments such as `<-`, `<<-` and `assign()` only affects the asynchrenous environment.
+As a matter of fact, it is _not_ possible to for an asynchroneous expression to assign variables in the calling environment, i.e. assignments such as `<-`, `<<-` and `assign()` only affects the asynchrenous environment.

 ### Global variables